shipshapecode/shepherd/docs-src/tutorials/02-usage.md

 ##### Tour Options

-- `steps`: An array of Step instances to initialize the tour with
+- `confirmCancel`: If true, will issue a `window.confirm` before cancelling
+- `confirmCancelMessage`: The message to display in the confirm dialog
 - `defaultStepOptions`: Default options for Steps created through `addStep`
+- `modalContainer` An optional container element for the modal.
+If not set, the modal will be appended to `document.body`.
+- `steps`: An array of Step instances to initialize the tour with.
 - `tourName`: An optional "name" for the tour.
 This will be appended to the the tour's dynamically generated `id` property -- which is also set on the `body` element as the `data-shepherd-active-tour` attribute whenever the tour becomes active.
 - `useModalOverlay`: Whether or not steps should be placed above a darkened modal overlay.
 If true, the overlay will create an opening around the target element so that it can remain interactive.
-- `confirmCancel`: If true, will issue a window.confirm before cancelling
-- `confirmCancelMessage`: The message to display in the confirm dialog

 ##### Tour Methods